 1. The Italian cuisine

 Several books can be written about Italian cuisine.
 There is so much variety of pure Italian ingredients that endless combinations can be made.
 The typical dishes are mainly regional and the result of centuries-old traditions.
 Just think of the handmade orecchiette in Bari in Puglia and the delicious South Tyrolean pasta carbonara.
 That’s why Italy is a real paradise for foodies and Burgundians.
 Wherever you travel in Italy, you will be able to eat delicious food as much as you can.

 Some of these regional Italian dishes are even known worldwide.
 Italy is the inventor of the pizza.
 Because the pizza is served all over the world, it has so many variations.
-If you would like to taste a real authentic pizza, then you have to be in Naples.
+If you would like to taste a real authentic pizza, then you have to visit Naples.
 That’s where the pizza originated.

 Pasta is also a dish that is world famous and is originated in Italy.
 On the peninsula itself, there are already so many variations in pasta based on shape, preparation and sauce.
 This usually depends on the region and which ingredients are specifically available there.
 Products that are used to prepare pasta such as Olive oil and Parmesan cheese, are sold all over the world.